 What is climate change – scientific evidence for climate change

 Although there is still much to learn, the core phenomena, scientific questions and hypotheses surrounding climate change have been thoroughly investigated.
-These have survives in debates and the evaluation of alternative explanations.
+These have survived debates and the evaluation of alternative explanations.
 Evidence for climate change comes from a number of sources that can be used to reconstruct the climate in the past.
-For the distant past, the major part of this concerns changes in indicators that reflect the climate, such as vegetation, ice cores, sea level change and glacial geology.
-With regard to later periods, one can rely on archaeological evidence, oral history and historical documents.
+For the distant past, the major part of this concerns changes in indicators that reflect the climate, such as vegetation, ice cores, sea-level change, and glacial geology.
+With regard to later periods, one can rely on archaeological evidence, oral history, and historical documents.